Brett Eldredge: Career

+Bring You Back (2010–2014)

 Eldredge co-wrote the track "I Think I've Had Enough" for Gary Allan, who recorded it for his eighth studio album, Get Off on the Pain.
 By late 2010, he had signed to Atlantic Records and released his debut single, "Raymond" on September 27, 2010.
 It debuted at number 52 on the US Billboard Hot Country Songs chart dated for the week ending October 16, 2010 and reached a peak of number 23.
 "It Ain't Gotta Be Love" was released as his second single and reached number 46.
 Eldredge performed on the Grand Ole Opry on October 29, 2010.

 A third single, "Don't Ya", was released to country radio in October 2012.
 It became his first single to reach the top 20 of the Hot Country Songs chart and his first to appear on the Billboard Hot 100.
 His debut studio album, Bring You Back, was released on August 6, 2013.
 "Don't Ya" reached number one on the Country Airplay chart the same month.
 The album's second single, "Beat of the Music", also reached number one on the same chart.
 The album's third single, "Mean to Me", was released to country radio on July 14, 2014.
 It reached number one on the Country Airplay chart in March 2015.
 On August 17, 2023, Eldredge released the ten year edition of the album featuring a bonus track called "Adios Old Friend".

+Illinois and Glow (2015–2016)

 Eldredge's sixth single overall, "Lose My Mind", was released in 2015.
 It is the lead single to his second studio album, Illinois.
 It reached number one on the Country Airplay chart in October 2015.
 The album's second single, "Drunk on Your Love" released to country radio on November 9, 2015.
 It reached at number two on the Country Airplay chart in April 2016.
 The album's third single, "Wanna Be That Song" released to country radio on May 23, 2016.
 It reached at number one on the Country Airplay in January 2017.
 He was one of the opening acts on Taylor Swift's Red Tour.
 On Memorial Day 2015, he sang "Take Me Out to The Ballgame" during the seventh Inning Stretch at Wrigley Field while the Cubs played host to the Washington Nationals.

 In 2016, Eldredge was selected as one of 30 artists to perform on "Forever Country", a mash-up track of Take Me Home, Country Roads; On the Road Again; and I Will Always Love You which celebrates 50 years of the CMA Awards.

 Eldredge released his first Christmas album, Glow, in October 2016.

+Self-titled album (2017–2019)

 In March 2017, he released "Somethin' I'm Good At", the lead single to his self titled fourth studio album.
-The album's second single, "The Long Way" released to country radio on August 21, 2017, and peaked at #3.
+The album's second single, "The Long Way" released to country radio on August 21, 2017, and peaked at number three.
 The album's third single was "Love Someone".